Oh, the dress.

 Every single time I looked at that picture, I knew that I would be looking at pictures of myself in that dress for years to come.
 I loved it.
 That was that.
 Why look more?
 In less than the week given I went and bought my dress.
 It has been hanging in a bag on the back of our bedroom door for months.

 I really had a fabulous experience dress shopping, overall.
-The whole day was great, and probably my favourite wedding-planning moment.
+The whole day was great, and probably my favorite wedding-planning moment.
 So here is what I learned:

 2. Know your budget.
 Know your absolute limit.